-From Parents to Publishing Pioneers -The History of Just Us Books
+From Parents to Publishing Pioneers: The History of Just Us Books

-Three decades ago Wade and Cheryl Hudson were parents on a desperate search for children's books that reflected the diversity of Black history, heritage and experiences.
+More than three decades ago Wade and Cheryl Hudson were parents on a desperate search for children's books that reflected the diversity of Black history, heritage and experiences.
 Disappointed by the limited number and their unreliable availability, the couple embarked upon a mission: to produce the kind of positive, vibrant Black-interest books that they wanted for their own two children.
 Combining their professional experience in marketing and graphic design, Wade and Cheryl developed a number of manuscripts including the AFRO-BETSR ABC Book, which taught the alphabet using Afrocentric themes and images.
 They began presenting their ideas to various publishing houses.
 Although most editors liked the concepts, the Hudsons received rejection after rejection.
 "There's no market for Black children's books," one editor said.

 So in 1987 the Hudsons published the AFRO-BETSR A B C Book themselves.
 Thanks to targeted marketing and grassroots outreach, orders poured in from parents, teachers and Black bookstores before the book was even printed.
 In less than three months, 5,000 copies of the title had been sold.
 "The response was phenomenal," recalls Wade.
 "We received so many letters from parents and teachers who said that the book was exactly what they were looking for."
 Some of the most touching feedback came from children.

 We always knew that there was a tremendous need for books that Black children could relate to," says Cheryl.
 "But when we received letters written in crayon from 3 and 4-year old children who couldn't wait to show us that they could write the alphabet, or share drawings they did of their favorite AFRO-BETS R character, that really validated our belief and inspired us even more."